cmccarthy1/timeseries/README.md

 The following time series libraries are demonstrated in the notebooks:

-1. [fbprophet](https://facebook.github.io/prophet/docs/quick_start.html): This is a time series model developed by Facebook for forecasting time series using an additive model where non-linear trends are fitted with seasonality trends such as daily, monthly yearly etc, along with holoday effects.
+1. [fbprophet](https://facebook.github.io/prophet/docs/quick_start.html): This is a time series model developed by Facebook for forecasting time series using an additive regression model where non-linear trends are fitted with seasonality trends such as daily, monthly yearly etc, along with holoday effects using the statistical model STAN.

 2. [TBATS](https://github.com/intive-DataScience/tbats): This is a predictive model that uses exponential smoothing to forecast time serues with complex seasonal patterns.